 Home: This will take you back to the Ark explorer home page.

-Top Wallets: This will show you the wallets, by order of high to low, which hold the most ARK.
-From there, you will be able to see their ranking, wallet address, balance and the percentage of Supply they own.
-Currently, the Ark development team holds the largest percentage of ARK, which is used to pay for projects and developers in order to bring network improvements and community support.
+Top Wallets: This will show you the wallets, ordered high to low by balance.
+From there, you will be able to see their ranking, wallet address, balance and the percentage of the total supply they own.
+Currently, the Ark development team holds the most significant portion of ARK, which is used to pay for projects and developers to bring network improvements and community support.

 The delegate monitor shows two tabs: "Active" and "Standby".
 "Active" will list the current top 51 active delegates, an overview of blocks recently forged, blocks missed, delegates who are not forging and those delegates waiting to forge the next blocks.

-- Uptime: Indicates the percentage of time the delegate's node has been connected to the network.
-When delegate nodes are not online, they are not forging (verifying) new blocks, thus this can be an important aspect for Ark community members to consider when voting.
+Uptime: Indicates the percentage of time the delegate's node has been connected to the network.
+When delegate nodes are not online, they are not forging (verifying) new blocks.
+Thus this can be an essential aspect for Ark community members to consider when voting.

-- Rank/Status: This shows what the delegate's ranking is in terms of votes.
+Rank/Status: This shows what the delegate's ranking is regarding vote weight.
 For example, seeing the number 6 means the delegate has the sixth highest number of votes of all the delegates in the network.

-- Approval: This field will show the percentage of the total votes they control.
-If this shows 5%, then it means that 5% of all votes in the network are pledges to that delegate.
+Approval: This field will show the percentage of the total votes they control.
+If this shows 5%, then it means that 5% of all ARK in the network is pledged to that delegate.

-- Votes: Who this wallet has cast their delegate vote towards.
+Votes: Whom this wallet has cast their delegate vote towards.

 This is merely an aesthetic choice depending on the user and how they prefer the interface to look.
-When browsing the Devnet block explorer, the Night them is enabled by default.
+When browsing the Devnet block explorer, the Night theme is enabled by default.